Pylons/deform/docs/widget.rst

                 msgs.append('line %s: %s' % (e.pos+1, e))
             field.error = Invalid(field.schema, '\n'.join(msgs))

-This implementation does not attach any errors to field children;
+This implementation does not attach any errors to field children.
-instead it attaches all of the child errors to the field itself for review.
+Instead it attaches all of the child errors to the field itself for review.

 The Template